 4.6 Technological Trends

-4.7 Insights on E-commerce Industry in the Region (Domestic and Cross-border)
+4.7 Insights into the E-commerce Industry in the Region (Domestic and Cross-border)

-4.8 Insights on Contract Logistics in the Context of After-Sales/Reverse Logistics
+4.8 Insights into Contract Logistics in the Context of After-Sales/Reverse Logistics

 4.10 Spotlight - Freight Transportation Costs/Freight Rates

-4.11 Effect of the Shift from NAFTA to USMCA on Transport and Logistics Industry
+4.11 Effect of the Shift from NAFTA to USMCA on the Transport and Logistics Industry

 4.12 Impact of COVID-19 on the Contract Logistics Market